 The procession will leave from Whitworth Museum, North Street, Whitworth, at 1.00pm.
 Featuring numerous traditional morris dance troupes (including the famous Britannia Coconutters and the Whitworth Morris Men), the Rushcart procession will travel north up the main road (Market Street), arriving at The Ashcroft (Civic Hall) at approximately 1.20pm.
 The procession will be led by the Rushcart itself.

-From 1.15pm until 4.30pm, the car park of The Riverside will be cordoned off for stalls, entertainments, and performances from the various morris dancing troupes including the Whitworth Rushcart Men and the Britannia Coconutters, plus the Whitworth Vale and Healey Youth Band.
-St Bartholomew’s Church will be providing traditional hot food, and the Riverside bar will be open for liquid refreshments, including real ale named ‘Grogan’s Delight’ in memory of the late Jimmy Grogan, Honorary Townsman of Whitworth.
-There will also be an Arts and Craft Fair, featuring a variety of artisan stalls in the Riverside main hall.
+From 1.15pm until 4.30pm, the car park of The Ashcroft will be cordoned off for stalls, entertainments, and performances from the various morris dancing troupes including the Whitworth Rushcart Men and the Britannia Coconutters, plus the Whitworth Vale and Healey Youth Band.
+St Bartholomew’s Church will be providing traditional hot food, and the Ashcroft bar will be open for liquid refreshments, including real ale named ‘Grogan’s Delight’ in memory of the late Jimmy Grogan, Honorary Townsman of Whitworth.
+There will also be an Arts and Craft Fair, featuring a variety of artisan stalls in the Ashcroft main hall.
 There will also be rides, facepainting and other entertainments.

 A Potted History of the Whitworth Rushcart and Morris Men

 Rush Bearing - what is it all about?

 The strewing of rushes in houses and churches, to provide added warmth to the earthen and flagged floors, largely died out in the early 1800s.
 They were replaced only occasionally, with little thought given to cleanliness.
 Sometimes the house rushes were changed regularly, but more often they could be left for years: